Flea (musician): Family and relationships

-In February 2015, Flea posted photos to his Instagram page showing that he had broken his arm during a skiing trip.
-His injury delayed the recording of the Chili Peppers eleventh studio album for six months with production expected to resume in mid-August according to Flea, who said on August 3, he was now healed enough to play bass again and continue recording.
+Drug addictions

-In February 2018, Flea released a passionate and revealing op-ed through Time magazine about the opioid crisis as well as his own personal history of drug addiction about which for most of his career he had been very private.
+In February 2018, Flea released an op-ed through Time magazine about the opioid crisis as well as his own personal history of drug addiction about which for most of his career he had been very private.
 Flea hoped that by exposing his past issues with substance abuse that his stories could possibly help others battling their own addictions and raise more awareness on the need for those in the medical community and the government to help those in need.
 "I've been around substance abuse since the day I was born.
 All the adults in my life regularly numbed themselves to ease their troubles, and alcohol or drugs were everywhere, always.
 I started smoking weed when I was eleven, and then proceeded to snort, shoot, pop, smoke, drop and dragon chase my way through my teens and twenties," Flea said.
 Flea finally kicked his addictions in 1993; however, he revealed that in 2014 when he broke his arm in a snowboard accident he nearly had setbacks due to oxycontin that his doctor prescribed for him: "My doctor put me back together perfectly, and thanks to him I can still play bass with all my heart.
-But he also gave me two-month supply of Oxycontin.
+But he also gave me a two-month supply of Oxycontin.
 The bottle said to take four each day.
 I was high as hell when I took those things.
 It not only quelled my physical pain, but all my emotions as well.
 I only took one a day, but I was not present for my kids, my creative spirit went into decline and I became depressed.
 I stopped taking them after a month, but I could have easily gotten another refill.
 Addiction is a cruel disease, and the medical community, together with the government, should offer help to all of those who need it."

-Flea is a fan of the Los Angeles Dodgers, Los Angeles Rams, and Los Angeles Lakers.
-He can often be spotted sitting courtside at Lakers games with some of his bandmates and has even performed the National Anthem prior to Lakers games.
-He is also known to be a fan of English football team Sheffield United.
+Spirituality

-Sexual assault
+In a June 2023 interview with the Los Angeles Times, Flea discussed his views on religion saying "Yeah, I'm a praying guy.
+I pray in the morning when I get up, when I go to bed, when I eat.
+And when I do an interview, I'll just stop for a second — like, let me get out of the way and let go of everything."
+When asked who he was praying to Flea replied that he was praying "To God.
+I'm not religious in any way, but I kind of believe in God.
+And I try to live a life that honors my idea of what God is — like a divine energy."
+In the early 1990s, Flea experienced chronic fatigue attributed to his lifestyle of "non-stop partying and drugs."
+His discovery of a self-help book by Jon Kabat-Zinn prompted a significant shift in his spiritual views.